joewing/jl/README.md

  - -        Subtract
  - *        Return the produce of a list
  - /        Divide
+ - %        Modulus
+ - and      Logical AND.
+ - or       Logical OR.
  - list     Create a list
  - cons     Prepend an item to a list.
  - head     Return the first element of a list
  - rest     Return all but the first element of a list
  - if       Test a condition and evaluate and return the second argument if true, otherwise evaluate and return the third argument.
- - define   Insert a binding into the global namespace.
+ - define   Insert a binding into the current namespace.
- - let      Insert a local binding.
  - lambda   Declare a function.
+ - begin    Execute a sequence of functions, return the value of the last.

 Examples
 ------------------------------------------------------------------------------
 Here are some example programs.
+See the "examples" directory for more.

 Return the factorial of a number:
 <code><pre>